CSTDev/personal-site/src/content/posts/2019-10-25-connect-to-kubernetes-service-in-a-different-namespace.md

   - kubernetes
 ---

 Sometimes you need to access a service in a namespace from a different one.
-For example I've got and instance of Elasticsearch running in my monitoring namespace and want to send data to it from pods running in my application namespace.
+For example, I've got an instance of Elasticsearch running in my monitoring namespace and want to send data to it from pods running in my application namespace.

 <!--more-->

 You can reference it using its DNS name in a service in the namespace that it isn't running in.

-For this example Elasticsearch is running in my monitoring namespace and a new service needs to be created in the application namespace to reference it, add the following service:
+For this example, Elasticsearch is running in my monitoring namespace and a new service needs to be created in the application namespace to reference it, add the following service:

 ```
 #Used to get access to elasticsearch when it's running in a namespace other than monitoring